addison-ch/chess-game/README.md

-# chess-game
+# ♟ Chess
-Simple command line chess game built to practice object oriented programming (OOP).
+#### Simple command line chess game built to practice object oriented programming (OOP).

-Two player game of chess. checking, check-mating, stalemating fully implemented.
+#### Two player game of chess. checking, check-mating, stalemating fully implemented.
 En passent not included yet, and pawns can only promote to queens at the moment.

-## Instructions
+## 🎲 How to run

 ```sh
 $ git clone https://github.com/addison-ch/chess-game/
 $ cd chess-game/src